 - Rates: buyers need to budget for water and council rates.

 - Utility connection fees: utility companies usually charge connection fees.

 - Moving expenses: even the cost of two men and a van can add up, especially if multiple journeys are required.

 - Repairs and maintenance: as a rule of thumb, putting aside the equivalent of 10% of your mortgage payments should be enough to cover most eventualities.

 - Home insurance: mortgage lenders make it compulsory for homeowners to take out house insurance.
-Lenders also encourage homebuyers to have mortgage protection insurance, which covers mortgage payments if you are made redundant or cannot work due to illness or accident.

 Enjoy reading this article?